dennisngugiwambui/Teacher-System-in-Laravel/README.md

 ## USAGE

 This project connects to teachers table.
-This system uses another project db for the registered teachers
+This system uses another project db for the registered teachers.

+The registered teachers can now be able to login and access any other services like: